MicrosoftDocs/entra-docs/docs/identity/conditional-access/how-to-policy-phish-resistant-admin-mfa.md

 Accounts that are assigned highly privileged administrative rights are frequent targets of attackers.
 Requiring phishing-resistant multifactor authentication (MFA) on those accounts is an easy way to reduce the risk of those accounts being compromised.

 > [!CAUTION]
 > Before creating a policy requiring phishing-resistant multifactor authentication, ensure your administrators have the appropriate methods registered.
 If you enable this policy without completing this step you risk locking yourself out of your tenant.
+Administrators can [Configure Temporary Access Pass to register passwordless authentication methods](../authentication/howto-authentication-temporary-access-pass.md) or follow the steps in [Register a passkey (FIDO2)](../authentication/how-to-register-passkey-with-security-key.md).

 Microsoft recommends you require phishing-resistant multifactor authentication on the following roles at a minimum:

 [!INCLUDE [conditional-access-admin-roles](../../includes/conditional-access-admin-roles.md)]

-Organizations can choose to include or exclude roles as they see fit.
+Organizations might choose to include or exclude roles based on their own requirements.

+Organizations can use this policy in conjunction with features like Privileged Identity Management (PIM) and its ability to require MFA for role activation.

 ## User exclusions
 [!INCLUDE [active-directory-policy-exclusions](~/includes/entra-policy-exclude-user.md)]